andreped/DMDetect/README.md

 From this image, it seems like the model is reacting on the right part of the image.
 However, the network seems biased towards "always" using the central part of the image, at least as a default, if nothing else is found.
 This might be suboptimal.
 I will experiment with different data augmentation designs to assess whether can make the design more robust.

+### Free-to-use data set
+The data set used can be downloaded from [here](https://www.kaggle.com/skooch/ddsm-mammography/discussion/225969).
+When downloaded, uncompress and place the folder structure in the data/ folder (see Project structure below).

 ### How to use?

-Given that you have: 1) Created a virtual environent, 2) installed all requirements, 3) defined the project as below, 4) updated the paths in train.py and eval.py, you should be ready to go.
+Given that you have: 1) Created a virtual environent, 2) installed all requirements, 3) defined the project as below, 4) placed the uncompressed data set in the data/ folder, you should be ready to go.

 Simply train a CNN classifier running the train.py script:
 ```
 python train.py
 ```

-When a model is ready, it can be evaluated using the eval.py script, which will return summary performance results, as well as the option to further assessing the model using XAI.
+When a model is ready (see output/models/), it can be evaluated using the eval.py script, which will return summary performance results, as well as the option to further assess the model using XAI.
 ```
 python eval.py
 ```